ivanchaveezz/Proyect1/README.md

 '''
 Possible questions to answer:

   1 Relationship between the explicitness of songs and their popularity.
+David

   2 Analyze the popularity with respect to the duration of each song